 On Hawai’i’s Big Island, the Hawai’i Tropical Botanical Garden and nature preserve posts fresh photos and videos of its lush landscape on its website, on Facebook and on Instagram.
 Geckos, birds and other wildlife spotted in and around the property are making guest appearances in the photos as well.

 Each spring, more than 1.5 million people regularly visit the 79-acre Keukenhof garden in the Netherlands to see 7 million flowering bulbs in bloom.
-This year, the world’s largest flower park brings the tulips, daffodils, hyacinths and other flowers to the people with a series of videos hosted by the park’s team of gardeners.
+The world’s largest flower park brings the tulips, daffodils, hyacinths and other flowers to the people with a series of videos hosted by the park’s team of gardeners.

-London’s Kew Gardens is closed for now, but the UNESCO World Heritage site continues to welcome visitors with a series of fresh videos on its YouTube channel.
-The videos highlight everything from the freshest blooms to a look inside the garden’s tropical nursery housing more than 10,000 species and a tour of a six-acre American-style prairie.
+London’s Kew Gardens, a UNESCO World Heritage site, continues to welcome visitors with a series of fresh videos on its YouTube channel.
+The videos highlight everything from the freshest blooms to a look inside the garden’s tropical nursery housing more than 10,000 species and a tour of a 6-acre American-style prairie.